-New Zealand has a stable parliamentary democracy with a proportional voting system which usually (but not always) produces coalition governments.
+New Zealand has a stable parliamentary democracy with a proportional voting system which tends to produce coalition governments.
 The two major parties, which would generally lead a coalition government, are National at the conservative end of the spectrum and Labour at the liberal end.
+The British sovereign is the titular Head of State and is represented in New Zealand by a Governor-General.